Cloufield/gwaslab/docs/SumstatsObject.md

     * `bolt_lmm`: output format

 ### Loading sumstats from chromosome-separated files
-GWASLab support loading sumstats from chromosome-separated files (file names need to be in the same pattern.).
-Just use @ to replace chromosome number.
+GWASLab supports loading sumstats from chromosome-separated files (file names need to be in the same pattern.).
+Just use @ to replace the chromosome numbers.

 !!! example
     ```